 PLEASE HELP ABOLISH DAYLIGHT SAVING TIME IN ALASKA

-February 2014 - Welcome to a website for ending the now useless practice of changing clocks to save daylight "in the land of the midnight sun"
+March 2014 - Welcome to a website supporting the end of the useless practice of changing clocks to save daylight "in the land of the midnight sun"

 ANOTHER SEASON OF DST BECAUSE OF THE ALASKA STATE GOVERNMENT.
 ANY STATE CAN OPT OUT OF DAYLIGHT SAVING TIME USING STATE LEGISLATION - FEDERAL APPROVAL IS NOT REQUIRED

 24 REASONS ALASKANS CAN NOW QUIT USING DAYLIGHT SAVING